jnozzi/cocoadev.com/markdown/BridgingForFunAndProfit.md

 - (unsigned) retainCount {
   Class myClass = self->isa;     // Save actual isa
   unsigned rc;
-  self->isa = General/[BaseClass class]; // replace temporarily
+  self->isa = [BaseClass class]; // replace temporarily
-  rc = General/CFGetRetainCount (self);
+  rc = CFGetRetainCount (self);
   self->isa = myClass;           // And restore it
   return rc;
 }

 - (void) dealloc {
   // Deallocate any additional memory we own.
-  General/NSZoneRealloc([self zone, self, sizeof(struct myGuts) + sizeof(void*)]);
+  NSZoneRealloc([self zone, self, sizeof(struct myGuts) + sizeof(void*)]);
   // Don't call [super dealloc];
 }

 And that, I think, should do it.
-We trick the CF runtime into not treating our subclasses as pure General/ObjC classes, we call our custom dealloc chain, we get rid of all our additional memory.
+We trick the CF runtime into not treating our subclasses as pure ObjC classes, we call our custom dealloc chain, we get rid of all our additional memory.

-It should probably be noted that subclassing bridged classes will blow away the bridging ability to a certain extent - (General/CFTypeRef)myObject will work, but the converse won't, in the same way that (General/NSObject*)myObject will work, but (General/MyClass*)General/[[NSObject alloc] init] won't.
+It should probably be noted that subclassing bridged classes will blow away the bridging ability to a certain extent - (CFTypeRef)myObject will work, but the converse won't, in the same way that (NSObject*)myObject will work, but (MyClass*)[[NSObject alloc] init] won't.
 But that's bleedin' obvious.

-General/TufTy
+TufTy

 ----